 - Interactive learning experience (via web browser or downloadable app)

 - Free to join + a 7 day free trial of premium membership (on annual plan)

-- The best implementation of interactive piano learning software we’ve seen
+- The best implementation of interactive learning software we’ve seen

-- Doesn’t require MIDI keyboard only – use computer/tablet microphone with an acoustic/electric piano
+- Doesn’t require MIDI keyboard only – use computer/tablet microphone with an acoustic/digital instrument

 - Massive selection of songs to play from (over 1500 at last count)